How to Tackle Gym Anxiety and Establish a Consistent Workout Routine

 by Evelyn Valdez

-Being able to stick to a workout routine at the gym and staying consistent with it involves many things, such as finding the time and the motivation to do it and choosing the right exercises for you.
+Being able to stick to a workout routine at the gym and staying consistent with it involves many things, such as finding the time and the motivation to do it and choosing the right exercises.
 But there’s also a big problem that many beginners might face, especially when they’re new at the gym or haven’t trained with weights before - gym anxiety.

 There are a lot of reasons why you could feel anxious or overwhelmed at the gym, whether it’s because you’re new there and don’t know where the machines are or because you don’t know which free weights to pick up to get closer to your goals.
 Confidence isn’t built in a day and the gym might be very intimidating and even frustrating at first, but that doesn’t mean that you’ll feel that way forever!